 Avoid smiling, frowning, or exaggerated expressions.
 Keep your look neutral and natural.

-By following these guidelines and using the Atlys France Visa Photo Maker, you can ensure your visa photo meets all official requirements, helping streamline your application process.
+By following these guidelines and using the Atlys France Visa Photo Maker, you can ensure that your visa photo meets all official requirements, thereby streamlining your application process.

-What are the basic requirements for a France visa photo?
+What are the France visa photo size requirements?

 Can I wear glasses in my France visa photo?